 Persistent debt is often caused by customers only making the minimum monthly payment on their credit card over a long period of time.

 What happens when you enter into persistent debt?

 Once you’re considered in persistent debt, your credit card provider is legally required to contact you and explain the situation.
 They’re also required to do the following:

-Your credit card company may opt to increase the minimum monthly repayment, but it is not necessarily under any obligation to increase your repayments or force you to get out of persistent debt, so it’s ultimately still your responsibility to fix it.
+Your credit card company might decide to increase the minimum monthly repayment, but it’s not necessarily under any obligation to increase your repayments or force you to get out of persistent debt, so it’s ultimately still your responsibility to fix it.

-If you’re still in persistent debt 9 months later, your credit card company will contact you a second time and encourage you to fix your debt situation.
+If you’re still in persistent debt 9 months later (or after 27 months of being in persistent debt), your credit card company will contact you a second time and encourage you to fix your debt situation.

-After another 9 months (18 months from the first contact), it’ll once again get in touch and will likely suspend the card.
-At this point it may offer you a repayment plan to pay off your debt within 3 to 4 years.
-That means you’ll basically have a fixed-term personal loan from the card issuer.
-Your monthly repayments may increase and you won’t be able to use the card.
+After another 9 months (or after 36 months of being in persistent debt), your card provider will once again get in touch.
+At this point, it may offer you a repayment plan to pay off your debt within 3 to 4 years.
+That means you’ll effectively have a fixed-term personal loan from the card issuer.
+It should only suspend your card if it has a good reason for doing so.

 I’ve received a letter, but how can I get out of persistent debt?

 - Speak to your credit card provider.
-Your credit card company is legally obligated to let you know when you’re in persistent debt, and also offer advice on how you can improve it.
-Depending on your provider, they may even agree to suspend any interest or fees on your card while you try to fix your debt, or at least offer you an affordable repayment plan.
+Your credit card company is legally obligated to let you know when you’re in persistent debt, and also offer advice on how you can improve your situation.
+Depending on your provider, it may even agree to suspend any interest or fees on your card while you try to fix your debt, or at least offer you an affordable repayment plan.